PlantedML/glex/README.md

 effects** and **interaction effects** of arbitrary order.
 Those **functional components** can thereafter be used to

+- visualize the **functional components**,
+- produce **variable‐importance scores** for each main term and interaction term (of any order),
-- compute **exact interventional SHAP values** (and more generally, *q-interaction interventional SHAP*, where *q* is the maximal interaction order present in the model),
+- compute **exact interventional SHAP values** (and more generally, *q-interaction interventional SHAP*, where *q* is the maximal interaction order present in the model), and
 - extract **partial-dependence-functions** (e.g., one dimensional
   partial dependence plots),
-- produce **variable‐importance scores** for each main term and interaction term (of any order), and

 Under the hood, `glex` relies on fast algorithms to compute all required partial dependence functions exactly.